shawngraham/discoursesoftheft/readme.md

 ![image](/topics-sideways.png)

 Broadly then, there's a lot of structure.
 An obvious question is how much does this depend on my original search terms?
 I'm not sure how to approach that question at the moment, so let's leave it aside with a promise to come back to it.

+Again, *It is at this point that your normal historical method would come to the fore*.
+Why these associations?
+What other materials support these observations?
+What *story* are they telling you?
+How do these topics intersect with sheer volume of tweets?
+With my standard script, you could develop a plot - a network graph, even - that shows not just *what* topics are connected to each other, but also, as a function of number of retweets and the number of followers a particular user has, the volume (as in shouts, noise) a particular discourse is having.
+There's a lot of data here.
+When we get to this point, we use our good historical sense to start telling the compelling story.

+Data do not speak for themselves.